Background

 • Monitor/View the progress/status of any DAG within the given AM/Session

 • Modify permissions on a particular Tez DAG.
-Users with this permision can:
+Users with this permission can:

 • Kill the DAG

 • View permissions on a particular Tez DAG.
-Users with this permision can:
+Users with this permission can:

 • Monitor/View the progress/status of the DAG